Don't Let Inflation Take Your Wealth: Learn Which Assets Can Protect You

 Like shares, we would expect the value of commercial property and the rents paid to benefit from growth in the economy.
 But rent agreements are often fixed over the short or even medium term which may mean that you lose out if inflation erodes the real value of those rent payments.

 Sometimes rental agreements include indexation—rents that increase with inflation—in which case rental property would offer you some more protection against inflation, in the same way as index-linked bonds do.

 Precious metals are long-lasting assets that can't easily be devalued or disappear.
 And because of their role as stores of value—gold in particular—they are often popular assets in times of high inflation.
 And the more people buy into precious metals when inflation is high, the more their price will go up and the better protection it will actually offer against inflation.
 (It could almost be a self-fulfilling prophecy—if enough people believe it, it will be true.)

-One way to protect your investments against inflation is to make sure you have a decent amount in assets that have some "natural" inflation proofing - like investing in the stock market.
-This works out on average over the long term - but doesn't protect you from every possible market shock.
+One way to protect your investments against inflation is to make sure you have a decent amount in assets that have some "natural" inflation proofing—like investing in the stock market.
+This works out on average over the long term, but it doesn't protect you from every possible market shock.

 Explicitly protecting your portolio against inflation has the advantage that you can then invest in a diverse mix of assets without worrying how inflation could damage their value.

 But again, like an insurance policy, this will cost you money.
 And because this kind of swap is still not a very mainstream product it's likely to be expensive unless you want to insure a large amount.
 However, this should change as and when this kind of product becomes more popular.